sigsum/sigsum/doc/api.md

 Output on success:
 - None

-A submission will not be accepted if `signature` is invalid or if the retrieved key hash does not match the specified verification key.
-A submission may also not be accepted if the second-level domain name exceeded its rate limit.
+A submission will not be accepted if `signature` or `shard_hint` is invalid.
+The retrieved key hash must also match the specified verification key.

+A submission may not be accepted if the second-level domain name exceeded its rate limit.
 A rate limit should only be charged for the specified domain hint on success.

 HTTP status 200 OK must not be returned unless the log has sequenced its Merkle tree so that the next signed tree head merged the added leaf.
 A submitter